 First, the firm replaced the DoD's 120 end-of-life, proprietary Oracle SPARC servers with 15 Sunfire x4170 and Sunfire x4640 servers running Red Hat Enterprise Linux 6.

-In the new infrastructure, all physical servers were virtualized using Red Hat Enterprise Virtualization 3.0.
+In the new infrastructure, all physical servers were virtualized using Red Hat Virtualization 3.0.
 That enables them to run more than 80 virtual machines in a private cloud environment.
-Red Hat Enterprise Virtualization provides the DoD program users with advanced virtual machine metrics reporting.
+Red Hat Virtualization provides the DoD program users with advanced virtual machine metrics reporting.
 They also get reduced downtime and rapid provisioning of virtual machines.
-Using cloud architecture concepts, the DoD program deploys a self-provisioning portal with application programming interface (API) connections to Red Hat Enterprise Virtualization.
+Using cloud architecture concepts, the DoD program deploys a self-provisioning portal with application programming interface (API) connections to Red Hat Virtualization.
 Internal developers can provision their own systems and speed up the development process.

-In addition to Red Hat Enterprise Linux and Red Hat Enterprise Virtualization, Booz Allen Hamilton used a third Red Hat technology, Red Hat JBoss Middleware.
+In addition to Red Hat Enterprise Linux and Red Hat Virtualization, Booz Allen Hamilton used a third Red Hat technology, Red Hat JBoss Middleware.
 That includes Red Hat JBoss Business Rules Management System (BRMS), one of the core components of the cloud computing controller, or engine.

 Client gains synergies